 According to the American Academy of Ophthalmology, there are more than 40,000 sports-related eye injuries treated in ERs every year.
 It is important that those who participate in sports have reliable eye protection to reduce the risk of eye injuries.

-Most eye injuries occur in sports that involve physical contact, the use of balls of any kind, racquets, or any moving objects.
+Most eye injuries occur in sports involving physical contact–the use of balls of any kind, racquets, or any moving objects.
 Some of the riskier sports that can potentially injure the eyes include squash, hockey, boxing, basketball, football, cricket, martial arts, and more.

 Most eye injuries take place unexpectedly.
 Even sports that seem harmless, such as tennis, badminton, and racquetball can benefit from protection.
 These sports feature fast, flying objects that sometimes go on an unpredictable path.

-Of course, on any sport there is always a potential risk of eye injury where any moving objects are involved.
-This means it is always a good idea for the participants to protect the eyes from possible injuries.
+Of course, in any sport, there is always a potential risk of eye injury when moving objects are involved.
+This means it is always a good idea for participants to protect their eyes from possible injuries.

 Why is Eye Protection Important During Sports?

 When an eye injury takes place, it can sometimes be difficult to restore the natural vision and function of the eye.
 In a worst case scenario, the damage can be irreparable and even end in blindness.
 This is why we recommend protective gear for the eyes, even if only during the most intense of play.

 Modern technology has created an opportunity for every athlete to acquire protective goggles and glasses that come in different styles.
 Many of these also offer the added benefit of UV protection.
 At a bare minimum, a pair of “wrap-around” glasses such as Oakley style frames can offer good protection for the eyes without compromising style.

 Most athletes today play with corrected vision, either LASIK, contact lenses, or glasses, due to the realization that playing and engaging in sports with the clearest and sharpest vision possible is an important element to getting the best possible performance (and to winning!).